What Can You Argue in a Breach of Agreement or Contract Case?

 Use these links to jump to different sections:

-In a breach of contract claim, the plaintiff (non-breaching business) must present evidence proving that the defendant actually violated the terms of the agreement.
+In a breach of contract claim, the plaintiff (non-breaching business) must present evidence proving that the defendant violated the agreement’s terms.
 Relevant evidence can come in a wide range of different forms, including:

 • The contract itself;